wp-plugins/shipworks-e-commerce-bridge/readme.txt

 * First version

 == Upgrade Notice ==

+= 3.3.9 =
+This new version works better with the TM Extra Product Options plugin.

 = 3.3.5 =
 This new version works better with shopp and is compatible with the Woocommerce Shipment Tracking plugin.